djotaku/adventofcode/2015/Day_17/README.md

 # Day 17: No Such Thing as Too Much

-ut of respect for the author's wishes, I only put as much of the problem text as necessary to understand the problem.
+Out of respect for the author's wishes, I only put as much of the problem text as necessary to understand the problem.

 Visit the version with all the story elements [here](https://adventofcode.com/2015/day/17).